 Follow Sarah Rumpf on Twitter: @rumpfshaker.

-(Note: This is NOT a sponsored post.
-I have no financial arrangement or connection with any of these companies mentioned above.
+(Disclosure: This is NOT a sponsored post.
+Some of the links are Amazon affiliate links, which will not cost you any extra or disclose your purchases, but may return a small percentage as a referral fee for the sale to me.
+I have no other financial arrangement or connection with any of the companies mentioned above.
 I just really love coffee and want you to have great coffee too.
 Enjoy!)